Carro Armato M13/40 Italian Medium Tank Tamiya 1/35

 It is Carro Armato that is partly renewed Tamiya’s old kit.
 It was built from November 2009 to April 2012.

 I could assemble the partial link-type caterpillar without difficulty.

 Roughly shaping before small parts attached.

 I could reach here only spent several hours.

 Two figures are in this kit, I choose one of them.
 The posing is almost the same as Semovente but the right hand is different.

 Parting lines are exposed clearly so we need to remove them carefully.
 Especially the leaf spring suspensions were required to check.
 It is easy to assemble the renewal parts.
 I hope Tamiya chooses full renewal.

-Resin head face is a nice guy.
+This resin head face is a nice guy.